Taylor Gray gambles on pit strategy to win NASCAR O’Reilly Auto Parts race at Kansas

 The final stage went green on Lap 98, just two laps before halfway.
 Creed got a better start than Jones, going three-wide with Gray.
 This would be the start of a long green-flag run that saw no yellows in the final stage.
 But various pit strategies played out late in the going.
 Pit stops began with 57 to go, and Gray was the first to pit from the third position.

 At 53 to go, both Creed and Jones pitted from the race lead.
 With 44 laps to go, Gray was able to take the lead.
 Hoping for no yellows, the Joe Gibbs Racing driver began to check out with a sizeable gap.
-However, inside 10 laps to go, Creed, who was in the second position, began running Gray down and started to close the gap.
-Despite Creed having a somewhat faster car, he was unable to catch Gray, and Gray went on to win the race.
+However, with 10 laps to go, Creed, who was in the second position, began running Gray down and started to close the gap.
+Despite Creed having a somewhat faster car, he couldn’t catch Gray, and Gray went on to win the race.

 Gray led one time for 48 laps en route to victory.